When I'm looking for light,

 it will surprise you, connect

-with a feeling, a shared experience.
+with a feeling, a memory,

 Maybe you will do a mental double-take,